Notice of Discontinuance Costs Consequences

 - The timing of when the Notice of Discontinuance was filed.

-If the Defendant is successful in having a Notice of Discontinuance set aside, the benefit of doing so seems to fall under rule 44.15 of the CPR, namely that the costs orders made will be enforceable without the Court’s permission before doing so.
+If the Defendant is successful in having a Notice of Discontinuance set aside, the benefit of doing so falls under rule 44.15 of the CPR, namely that the costs orders made will be enforceable without the Court’s permission before doing so, and any QOCS protection will be circumvented.

 Request Your Free Quotation